68P/Klemola

-68P/Klemola or Klemola's Comet is a periodic comet, which belongs to Jupiter's comet family, that was discovered in 1965 by American astronomer Arnold Richard Klemola in Argentinian Yale-Columbia Southern Station.
-Its orbital period is 10.82 years.
+68P/Klemola or Klemola's Comet is a Jupiter-family comet that was discovered in 1965 by American astronomer Arnold Richard Klemola in Argentinian Yale-Columbia Southern Station.

+Observational history

 It was observed at the next predicted apparition by Gérard Sause at the Observatoire de Haute Provence, France on 6 August 1976 with a brightness of magnitude 12.
 It was successfully observed in 1987 when J. Gibson of the Palomar Observatory, California, obtained images with the 1.5-meter reflector on 16 February.
 It appeared essentially stellar, with a faint magnitude of 19.
 It was observed again on 29 March 1997 by Carl W. Hergenrother at the F. L. Whipple Observatory, with perihelion on 1 May 1998.

-68P came to opposition on 14 June 2019 and perihelion on November 9, 2019.
+68P came to opposition on 14 June 2019 and perihelion on 9 November 2019.
+During this apparition, the comet exhibited intermediate level of activity relative to other known Jupiter-family comets like 78P/Gehrels.